Overview

 Total issues resolved and delivery rate per week and per member.
 Shows completed count, weekly rate, per-member totals, and per-member weekly averages.

-Strategic impact delivered — total and weekly averages.
+Strategic value delivered — total and weekly averages.
 Breaks down into completed total, weekly rate, per-member total, and per-member weekly rate.
-This helps you understand not just volume but the value weight of what's being delivered.
+This helps you understand not just volume but the weight of what's being delivered.

 Flow Metrics panel